 Making New Jersey

-Building on the success of the Energy Strong program, we have proposed to invest an additional $2.5 billion over the next five years to further strengthen our electric and gas systems to better withstand storms, improve reliability and significantly enhance resiliency.
-That’s why we have proposed Energy Strong II, the next phase of our statewide infrastructure program.
+Building on the success of the Energy Strong program, we are investing an additional $842 million through 2023 to further strengthen our statewide electric and gas systems to better withstand storms, improve reliability and significantly enhance resiliency.

 Ensuring our electric and gas systems are resilient and reliable is our top priority, and Energy Strong II will continue our post-Superstorm Sandy infrastructure work to ensure we are ready for the next big storm.
 Since 2010, PSE&G has experienced the four most disruptive storms in our operating history.
 And because the 2016 and 2017 hurricane seasons were among the most active on record, investing in our infrastructure is more critical than ever.